-The MSCI China A Inclusion Indexes62 represent the China A share portion of the MSCI China Index.
+The MSCI China A Inclusion Indexes63 represent the China A share portion of the MSCI China Index and are identical to the MSCI China A Indexes following the inclusion of Mid Cap China A shares in the MSCI Emerging Markets Index.
 These indexes are also calculated using the CNH and CNY rates similar to the MSCI China A Indexes.

-In addition, MSCI will also continue to calculate the MSCI China A Onshore Indexes63 which are based on the Domestic Inclusion Factor (DIF) that is not subject to FOL and constructed only on the basis of the China A Equity Universe.
+In addition, MSCI will also continue to calculate the MSCI China A Onshore Indexes64 which are based on the Domestic Inclusion Factor (DIF) that is not subject to FOL and constructed only on the basis of the China A Equity Universe.
 Until March 1 2018, these indexes were named the MSCI China A Indexes.